Tokyo 2020 defends request for Olympic nurses as virus spikes

 A virus state of emergency came into force in Tokyo and three other regions on Sunday, less than three months before the Olympic opening ceremony on July 23.

-The hashtag "request for 500 nurses" was trending on Twitter in Japan on Monday, with many users scathing.
+The hashtag “request for 500 nurses” was trending on Twitter in Japan yesterday, with many users scathing.

 “This isn't a joke, people will die because of the Olympics,” wrote one user.